-Introduction to the biological bases of behavior including the role of neurology, sensory physiology, and endocrinology in the media-
+3 credits: 3 hours lecture Prerequisite: PSY 1013 Introduction to the biological bases of behavior including the role of neurology, sensory physiology, and endocrinology in the mediation of behavior.

-PSY 3493 Fundamentals of Measurement
+PSY 3493 Fundamentals of Measurement 3 credits: 3 hours lecture

-Basic psychometric concepts, methods, and problems the use of aptitude, interest, personality, and psychodiagnostic tests.
+Prerequisite: PSY 1013 Basic psychometric concepts, methods, and problems the use of aptitude, interest, personality, and psychodiagnostic tests.